lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 `pip install boto3`

-Run the script:
+Run the below script:

-`python test-middleware-synchronous.py` (for synchronous requests)

-`python test-middleware-streaming.py` (for streaming requests)

-The key part of this script is the initialization of the boto3 client, like this:
+Here is a basic example of initializing and using the boto3 client for use with the gateway:

 ```
+import boto3
+import os
+from botocore.client import Config
+from botocore import UNSIGNED
+from typing import Generator, Dict, Any, Optional

 def create_bedrock_client():
     """
     Creates a Bedrock client with custom endpoint and authorization header.